 Pre-eruption: There was no known historical activity from Nabro, and the volcano was not monitored.
 An informal international response, using satellite data and social media, confirmed that the eruption was of Nabro and not Dubbi, as originally thought (Goitom et al., 2015).
-Such informal responses can be useful, but also raise ethical issues (see Giordano et al., 2016Giordano et al. (2016)).
+Such informal responses can be useful, but also raise ethical issues (see Giordano et al. (2016)).

 During the eruption: In June 2011, Nabro erupted for the first time in recorded history, yielding the largest SO2 emission since the eruption of Mount Pinatubo in 1991 (Bourassa et al., 2012).
 Tephra fallout extended across Mallahle and further into Ethiopian territory, and two lava flows were produced, one of which extended for ~15 km criss-crossing the border (Goitom et al., 2015).
 Although there was no volcano monitoring on the ground whatsoever, Eritrean authorities were able to evacuate local populations in Sireru, Afambo and Nebro villages, who were alerted by strong seismic shaking prior to the eruption.
 There had been a felt earthquake on 31st March 2011, and another occurred on 12th June, the day of eruption onset (Goitom et al., 2015).
 An estimated 11,780 people were evacuated in Eritrea, and seven lives were lost during the eruption (Goitom et al., 2015).
 Entire villages were buried by tephra within Nabro’s caldera, and there were significant losses of livestock and agricultural land.
 Several thousand people were internally displaced and ultimately resettled far from the volcano, and a number of residents from nearby areas of Ethiopia crossed the border into Eritrea.
 One estimate places the cost at US$ 3million (Goitom et al., 2015).
-Details of the emergency management can be found in Goitom et al, 2015.
+Details of the emergency management can be found in Goitom et al. (2015).

 There are no diplomatic relations between Ethiopia and Eritrea, but many people crossed the border locally due to the eruption – suggesting that cross border volcanic eruptions in other regions could also involve refugee crises.
-Indeed, the Global Forum on Migration and Development (GFMD) report that those who crossed into Eritrea received aid there (https://www.gfmd.org/pfp/ppd/2615).
+Indeed, the Global Forum on Migration and Development (GFMD) report that those who crossed into Eritrea received aid there (GFMD, 2016).

 To our knowledge, no official evacuation was ordered in Ethiopia, and information was not exchanged between the countries during the crisis.
-However, collaboration by both sides with international scientists was possible (Hammond, 2016)(Hammond, 2016), demonstrating the potential for third parties to foster scientific exchange in difficult circumstances.
+However, collaboration by both sides with international scientists was possible (Hammond, 2016), demonstrating the potential for third parties to foster scientific exchange in difficult circumstances.
 This collaboration had started prior to the eruption in 2011, and continued beyond it (Hammond, 2016).
 There were reports that the Ethiopian government struggled to agree with the Afar Regional Government (ARG; in Ethiopia) concerning the required level of aid – the ARG argued that almost 48,000 people were immediately affected by the eruption, and that there were significant issues with water contamination (Yirgu et al., 2014), livestock loss, water shortage and health with 167,000 people in danger.
-They reported 31 deaths.
+They reported 31 deaths (IRIN, 2011).

 Post-eruption: In 2017 the Eritrean Afar State in Exile (EASE), a political organisation that represents the Afar people in Eritrea, accused the Eritrean government of neglect: an EASE press release suggests that those who were displaced in the region were not cared for adequately due to state oppression of the Afar indigenous people.
-They suggested that Eritrea had used the eruption to further its oppression of these groups.
-It is also claimed that during the eruption, an exiled Eritrean opposition group based in Addis Ababa had asked the international community to put pressure on Eritrea to allow international aid into the country.
+They suggested that Eritrea had used the eruption to further its oppression of these groups (EASE, 2017).
+It is also claimed that during the eruption, an exiled Eritrean opposition group based in Addis Ababa had asked the international community to put pressure on Eritrea to allow international aid into the country (Sudan Tribune, 2011).